Jobs with us

 Malou Drewsen

-"After being a secretary here for 6 years, I had outgrown that role and was hired as a technical coordinator.
-It was a newly created position, so I had a lot of input in creating the job description.
-Most recently I have become part of the Quality, Environment & Safety function, so now I have a new title again and some new tasks.
+“After serving as a secretary here for 6 years, I had outgrown that role and was appointed as a Technical Coordinator.
+This was a newly created position, so I was significantly involved in developing the job description myself.
+Most recently, I have become part of the Quality, Environment & Safety function, so I have once again received a new title and been assigned new responsibilities.

-My day consists of a good mix of predictability and unpredictability, and that suits me just fine.
-Bringing a lot of different ends together and blending them is rewarding, I think.
-In the morning, I get an overview of what needs to be achieved and what would be nice to achieve - and then the day usually turns into something completely different.
-This means that I have to juggle my workload a lot.
+My day consists of a good blend of predictability and unpredictability, which suits me very well.
+I find it rewarding to bring many different elements together to form a cohesive whole.
+In the morning, I gain an overview of what needs to be achieved and what would be desirable to accomplish – and then the day usually unfolds with something entirely different.
+This means I frequently juggle my tasks.

-Although we work under some fairly rigid systems and frameworks, there is a high degree of flexibility here.
-I get to do things my own way for a long time."
+Although we operate within relatively rigid systems and frameworks, there is a high degree of flexibility here.
+I am largely permitted to approach tasks in my own way.”

-"When others drove small remote-controlled cars, I drove demolition robots.
-Now I'm using that experience in new ways."
+"While others were playing with small remote-controlled cars, I was operating demolition robots.
+I am now applying that experience in new ways."

 ×